 Scroll below for one of the best products we’ve seen over the last year.

-We did find some discouraging customer feedback regarding the Insulin Resistance Diet.
-In fact, one dieter stated, “Don’t waste your money on this book!
-You have heard it all before.
-It was mildly interesting to hear the medical explanations, but that’s it.”
+We found that some Insulin Resistance Diet reviews weren’t positive.
+One dieter stated, “Don’t waste your money on this book!
+You have heard it all before.”

 Also: read our Leptigen Weight-Loss Kit review »